 If you don’t move in with a fellow TEFL teacher, you’ll need to find and rent your own place with the assistance of the school.

 The initial rent payment can be quite high.
 This is because rent is typically paid every few months.
 There may also be a one-off real estate agent fee on top of that.

-So, before you pack your bags for China, ask your school how much money you should bring with you.
+So, before you pack your bags for China, ask your school or recruiter how much money you should bring with you.

 9. Bring some things with you